 IISc follows a credit structure.
 Each subject has a specified number of credits.
 Each credit stands for one lecture hour per week or 3 hours of practical.
 The credit for the course is of the form x:y, where x is the credits for lecture hours and y is the credits for practical.
 In some cases, where there is limited scope for practical, y refers to the credits for solving problems through tutorial sessions or homework.
 The total credits for the course is x+y.
 In practice, you will often have to spend more than 3 hours per week for the 1 credit of practical.
 Unlike most undergraduate programs, practical and homework don’t have any fixed timings.
 You have to spend as much time as you require and complete them.
 You will find numbers associated with each of the subjects.
 For example,

-E0 361 Topics in Databases 3:1
+E1 311 Topics in Combinatorics 3:1

 Here E in E0 stands for the fact that the course is offered by in the Division of Electrical Sciences.
 0 stands for Computer Science discipline, 1 stands for Intelligent Systems and Automation discipline etc. The number 228 is course number, where the first 2 stands for 200 level.
 A 200 level course is at Master level.
 A 300 Level course is at Research level.

 Direct PhD and MTech (Research) students may credit any one of the following courses to satisfy the math requirement: